hmullins02/CS-499-ePortfolio/README.md

 Running the project

--	Create a Visal Studio project named Category 2 Enhancement - 3D Pyramid and Cube.
+-	Create a new empty C++ Visal Studio project named Category 2 Enhancement - 3D Pyramid and Cube.
 -	Inside the project folder, the provided Debug and OpenGLSample folders within this repository branch should be used.
 Replace the Debug folder that's in there if there is one.
 -	If there is a .sln file, replace it with the OpenGLSample.sln provided in this repository.
 -	Ensure the solution platform is set to x86